Maternal Health: Funding Cuts Amid an Ongoing Crisis

 A child in Tajikistan receives a polio vaccination during a campaign to halt a polio outbreak.
 Photo: USAID, via Wikimedia Commons

-An estimated 119,000 children and 57,000 adults have died as a result of USAID funding cuts, according to a real-time tracking tool developed by Boston University associate […]
+An estimated 119,000 children and 57,000 adults have died as a result of USAID funding cuts, according to a real-time tracking tool developed by Boston University associate professor […]

 A Tumultuous Seven Weeks for Public Health in the United States